Touro Synagogue: America’s Oldest Jewish House of Worship

 Credits

-Courtesy Touro Synagogue.
+Courtesy of the Touro Synagogue.

 Published in: The Posen Library of Jewish Culture and Civilization, vol. 6.